 How can you help?

-Please help us raise $100,000 more to help build 8 homes for the families who are living in the temporary shelters we recently built.
-To help solicit donations on behalf of GCF, please share this link with all your friends and family www.gaskov.org/gofundgcf.
+Please help us raise funds to help execute phase 3 of this relief effort and Klinik Fonfred.
+To help solicit donations on behalf of GCF, please share this link with all your friends and family https://www.gaskov.org/join-donate